Cassandra Strings Getting Started Guide For Strings

 What do I do if there is a crack on my instrument?

 Cracks on instruments can be caused by negligence or humidity levels.
 If your instrument has a crack you should bring the instrument back to the store immediately to avoid damage.
-Never attempt to repair your instrument yourself or using commercial glue.
+Never attempt to repair your instrument yourself or use commercial glue.

 My pegs are stuck and I can’t turn them to tune?